k1shk1n/qubership-git-system-follower/docs/getting_started/quickstart.md

 For more details, see [the Installation Guide](installation.md)

 ## Complete repository prerequisites
 Once git-system-follower is ready, you can prepare the repository.

+> \[!NOTE]
+>
-**Note**.
-Right now git-system-follower only works with Gitlab
+> Right now git-system-follower only works with Gitlab

 ### Gitlab repository
 1. **Create or select Gitlab repository**: create new empty repositories within the group or utilize existing repositories that you wish to manage